luisalejandrofigueredo/newBondClient/projects/ng-gd/README.md

 **move(x:number,y:number)** Move the object to new position.

 **moveMouse(ctx: CanvasRenderingContext2D, event: MouseEvent)** Move the object to mouse position.

+## Additional functions for LineObject and ConnectionObject

+**inPointXY(x: number, y: number): boolean** if the mouse is over the first point the line or connection.

+**inPointToXY(x: number, y: number): boolean** if the mouse is over the second point the line or connection.

+**inRectangle(x: number, y: number): boolean** if the mouse is over the line.

+**moveMouseXY(ctx: CanvasRenderingContext2D, event: MouseEvent)** Mouse move the first point to new position.

+**moveMouseToXY(ctx: CanvasRenderingContext2D, event: MouseEvent)** Mouse move the second point to new position.

 ## Objects level
 **toFront()** Move the object to fist plane over all objects.